Nokia succumbs to Android appeal in low-cost phone battle

-Its first models, Nokia X, X+ and XL, rely upon an open version of the Android mobile software system created by Google that has become the world’s most popular software used in smartphones.
+Its first model, the Nokia X, will rely upon an open version of the Android mobile software system created by Google that has become the world’s most popular software used in smartphones.

 But the strategy shift underlines the many missteps made by the Finnish company since Apple launched its ground-breaking iPhone in 2007.